Industrial infrastructure

 MCP tools

-Every tool is available to both AI agents and human operators through a single interface
+Gateway system tools and module-defined tools are available to AI agents and human operators through a single interface

 Register, start, stop, restart, and remove modules.
 Query state and health.